 - Solidified Linseed Oil: A clear to yellowish oil obtained by dry pressing flax seeds.
 Historically it has been used for illumination and cooking.
-This is combined with Tall Oil which is a recycled, post-industrial material, which helps optimize the oxidation of the Linseed Oil.
+This is combined with Tall Oil, which is a recycled, post-industrial material, which helps optimize the oxidation of Linseed Oil.

 - Ground Cork Dust: A highly renewable material taken from the bark of the cork tree which regrows its bark every ten years, making this a highly renewable resource.
 This material is ground into a fine powder.

 - Wood Flour: A powder made from natural ground hardwood.
 This gives the finished linoleum a more vibrant colorfast appearance by binding the added pigments to the mixture.
-Its presence also helps to give Linoleum a smooth texture by optimizing the surface of the material.
+Its presence also helps to provide linoleum with a smooth texture by optimizing the surface of the material.

 - Rosin: A resin that is tapped from the trunk of pine trees, causing them no damage.
 This natural substance is added to give the linoleum flexibility and strength.